m4n3dw0lf/pythem/README.md

 [*] sniff		Start sniffing packets.

-(Should be called after setting interface)
+(Should be called after setting an interface)

   examples:

    pythem> sniff http
 	  or
    pythem> sniff
-   [+] Enter the filter: port 1337 and host 10.0.1.5  | tcpdump like format or http,dns specific filter.
+   [+] Enter the filter: port 1337 and host 10.0.1.5  | tcpdump-like format or http, dns specific filter.

 [*] pforensic		Start a packet-analyzer

-(Should be called after setting interface and file with a .pcap file)
+(Should be called after setting interface and  a file with a .pcap file)

   examples: